MyracleDesign/hashnode_blog_posts/ck5npt461055cqks107cmbalb.md

 I know that this topic is a very emotional one, but I would love to hear what do you think about hate in programming?

 Thanks for reading.

+---
+Title Image by Tim Gouw from Pexels